SRingshandl/RepData_PeerAssessment1/PA1_template.md

 ##  2304 15264
 ```

-We see that 15264 rows are complete (which is the same amount as the dataset where we removed rows with NAs --> only misssing values in column steps).
+We see that 15264 rows are complete (which is the same amount as the dataset where we removed rows with NAs --> only misssing values in the column called *steps*).
 Also we have 2304 cases with missing values.
 For imputation of these values we will use the previously calculated mean of that interval taken from other days.
-We store the imputed data in a variable called data_imputed.
+We store the imputed data in a variable called *data_imputed*.

 ```r